Greenwicher/PyPRS/README.md

 ### Example Codes

-In the directory "example/ieee tevc", we provided several examples, which compare the convergence performance of our framework to the well-known benchmarks (e.g., VEGA, SPEA2, NSGA-II, NSPSO and SMS-EMOA) for both deterministic and stochastic case, used in our working paper.
+In the directory "example/paper", we provided several examples, which compare the convergence performance of our framework to the well-known benchmarks (e.g., VEGA, SPEA2, NSGA-II, NSPSO and SMS-EMOA) for both deterministic and stochastic case, used in our working paper.